These guides are AI-generated educational summaries — not legal or medical advice.

 Not mentioning CPAP brand, model, or prescription documents

-Why: The examiner needs to confirm the device is medically prescribed.
+The examiner needs to confirm the device is medically prescribed.
 An undocumented claim that you 'use a CPAP' without prescription evidence may be insufficient.

-Do this instead: Bring your CPAP prescription, the device model and serial number, and compliance data downloaded from the device (ResMed, Philips, and Fisher & Paykel devices all generate reports).
+Instead: Bring your CPAP prescription, the device model and serial number, and compliance data downloaded from the device (ResMed, Philips, and Fisher & Paykel devices all generate reports).

 Impact: 50%